nikomatsakis/rustacean-principles/src/how_rust_empowers/reliable.md

 > Safe Rust code is guaranteed to avoid undefined behavior.

 Rust programmers never have to worry about notorious, hard-to-diagnose, harder-to-fix bugs like segfaults and data races.
 Rust's exposure to security vulnerabilities is much reduced as a result.
-However, static safety comes at the cost of increased overall complex (works against [supportive]).
+However, static safety comes at the cost of increased overall complexity (works against [supportive]).
 Figuring out the correct type annotations and other details can be difficult, working against [productivity].

 ### [Consider all cases](./reliable/consider_all_cases.md)